lordfpx/pm-carousel/README.md

 import pmCarousel from "pm-carousel";
 ```

-If you only need to load the script in you page, you can find the `umd` version inside the `dist` folder: `pm-carousel.umd.js`.
+If you need to load the script directly on your page, or to import it the "old-fashion way" (see [https://github.com/umdjs/umd]()), you can find the `umd` version inside the `dist` folder: `pm-carousel.umd.js`.

 ## Initialize